RealGenocideOrg/crawler/docs_overview.md

 ## Data Flow

-1. Define seed keywords related to your topic of interest
+1. Prepare keywords using your preferred method (manual or LLM-based)
-2. Run the keyword generator to expand these to hundreds of related terms
-3. Use the Google Search module to find domains using dork techniques
+2. Use the Google Search module to find domains using dork techniques
-4. Process Common Crawl data with the domain extractor to find more relevant domains
+3. Process Common Crawl data with the domain extractor to find more relevant domains
-5. Upload the discovered domains to Supabase for persistent storage and analysis
+4. Upload the discovered domains to Supabase for persistent storage and analysis

 ## Technology Stack

 - **Python 3.9+**: Core language for all components
-- **NLTK & spaCy**: For NLP processing in keyword generation
-- **Gensim**: For word embeddings (optional)
 - **Selenium & BeautifulSoup**: For Google search automation and parsing
 - **Pandas**: For efficient data manipulation
 - **Supabase**: For database storage